Art With Anything

-Doing art can be so much fun and so simple!
+Art can be so much fun and so simple!
 There was a teacher I knew who decided she wanted to do art with the children in her classroom.
-She didn’t have anything in mind, but went to explore what supplies she had in the art closet.
-With the materials she found, she created what she called a: “snake in a box”.
+She didn’t have anything in mind but went to explore what supplies she had in the art closet.
+With the materials she found, she created what she called a “snake in a box.”

 There isn’t a good material list for this art activity because it can be adapted for anything you have on hand.
-But for my example this is the material list (you’ll need enough for each student):
+But below is my material list.
+You’ll need enough for each student or child:

 - Small beads

 - Clear plastic boxes (like you would find for storing beads)

 Ask the children to carefully string the beads on the pipe cleaners, bend the edge around a pompom, curl it up, and place it in the clear box.
 Simple as that!

 Snake In A Box is an excellent activity for building your child’s fine motor and concentration skills.
 Their new “pet snakes” are also a great material for imaginative and open-ended play.